maim-lain/fourelements/book-2/lovescenes.md

 <br>

-#### Endings
+#### Endings:
-- There are three different endings and each of them has unqiue scenes and a unique conclusion for the second book.
+- There are three different endings and each of them has unique scenes and a unique conclusion for the second book.
 I won't say what the endings or scenes are since I don't want to spoil anything.
-- However, you can optionally impregnate Azula or Mai and see them pregnant during the ending.
+- However, you can optionally impregnate Azula or Mai and see them pregnant.
 During the ending you must have sex and choose to cum inside.